Hi, I am Mieke ...

 Sunbathing turtles in the Bolivian Amazon (Photo by me)

 Over the years, I have often prioritized the pursuit of a well-rounded and varied education to give my work some teeth.
-I obtained certificates in editing, cross-border investigative journalism, teaching English as a foreign language, and content marketing.
+I obtained certificates in editing, cross-border investigative journalism, teaching English as a foreign language, non-profit management, digital marketing, and content marketing.
 I also hold a master's degree in art history, which fuels some of my creative writing and allows me to explore cultural projects whenever inspiration strikes.
 Additionally, I took any worthwhile course I could find on environmental issues, public health, social-ecological systems, animals, ecology, and epidemiology.

 A student at a school in Sarangkot, Nepal (Photo by me)